staxrip/staxrip/README.md

 # Documentation

-You can find plenty of information and instructions on [Wiki](https://github.com/staxrip/staxrip/wiki) and on [ReadTheDocs](https://staxrip.readthedocs.io/index.html).
+You can find plenty of information and instructions on [Wiki](https://github.com/staxrip/staxrip/wiki).

 # Support